br3n0henrique/br3n0henrique/README.md

-- 🔭 I’m currently working on [physicsjs](https://github.com/brenopelegrin/physicsjs), [pytasks](https://github.com/brenopelegrin/pytasks) and [sancaevents](https://github.com/brenopelegrin/sancaevents)
+- 🔭 I’m currently working on some private projects.

-- 🌱 I’m currently learning front-end and back-end web development
+- 🌱 I’m currently learning front-end and back-end web development and doing stuff in Qt.

 - ⚡ Fun fact: I'm also into some embedded systems projects in C and C++